coezbek/vtparser/README.md

 - The state machine does not expose all input characters to the implementation in relationship to the `DSC` (Device Control String) sequences.
 In particular the "Final Character" is swallowed by the statemachine from https://www.vt100.net/emu/dec_ansi_parser.
 To circumvent this limitation, I have modified the parser to expose the final character as intermediate_chars to the `:hook` action.

 - The parser only outputs full `actions`.
 So triggering an event for the `ESC` key doesn't work (as expected).

+- The parser does not emit actions for commands which are 'interrupted' by another command."

+- The parser does not explain any of the actions.

 ## Development